 In what can only be described as an unbelievable test of resilience, the remainder of Anna’s remarkable story is filled with grief, anguish, and miraculous strength.
-In Part 2 of Anna’s story, we learn about the consequences of her heartbreaking HELLP diagnosis and the inspirational story of a best friend who went out of her way to ensure there was a happy ending to Anna’s birth journey.
+In Part 2 of Anna’s story, we learn about the consequences of her heartbreaking HELLP diagnosis and the inspirational story of a best friend who went out of her way to ensure a happy ending to Anna’s birth journey.

 For someone who is diagnosed as infertile, the path to holding your baby in your arms can be a turbulent one, with many unexpected twists and turns.
 Nobody knows that better than Anna Frank, who shares with us just how all-consuming the process is.

 After suffering two heartbreaking losses, Anna decided to explore the route of surrogacy.
 According to data from the Centers for Disease Control and Prevention, more than 17,000 births took place by surrogate in the United States in 2019, steadily growing at 15% per year.

 In the second installment of Anna's infertility story, you’ll learn:

 - The impact of Anna’s HELLP syndrome diagnosis on her pregnancy

 - How Anna coped with the loss of her daughter